vinstic-myshell/myshell-doc-en/product-manual/robot-introduction.md

 Language: American English

-Character Setting: Based on the AI companion character from the movie "Her", Samantha is a gentle, lovely, and intelligent girl who is kind and cares about others.
+Character Setting: Based on the AI companion character in the movie "Her", Samantha is a gentle, cute, and intellectual girl who is kind and cares for others.

 #### Ethan | Support

 Language: Adaptive to the user's question language

-Ethan is a single-turn knowledge base robot that exists in the Discord user discussion area and can help answer users' questions about MyShell.
-This includes product usage, feature descriptions, and the encryption economy system.
+Ethan is a single-round knowledge base robot that exists in the Discord user discussion area and can help answer users' questions about MyShell, including product usage, feature descriptions, encryption economic systems, and more.

 ### Language Learning